bvn-architecture/RevitBatchProcessor/README.md

-<span style="color:green; font-size:16px"> ATTENTION: Due to other commitments I'm unable to support RBP for the near future.
+<span style="color:green; font-size:16px"> ATTENTION: Due to other commitments I'm unable to support RBP for the future.
 For questions please seek help from the community such as the Dynamo and Revit API forums.
 </span>

 # Revit Batch Processor (RBP)